As an intelligent parent or guardian, you are always willing to improve your parenting skills.

 4. Create time for Free Play

-When children engage in self-directed play, they learn about the world and learn new things, and build up new skills.
+When children engage in self-directed play, they learn about the world, learn new things, and build up new skills.

 When Children come to play, it must be due to the desire to be together and not forced.